uammu/AI-Job-Trend-Analysis-2025-2030-using-Excel-SQL-and-Power-BI/README.md

 ---

 ## Key Insights
-- Identified industries where **AI is driving job creation and role expansion**
+- Identified emerging AI job roles likely to create new employment opportunities
-- Highlighted locations expected to see **increased AI-driven employment opportunities**
+- Highlighted high-growth skills and roles using Excel Pivot Tables
-- Analyzed job titles that are **emerging or evolving due to AI adoption**
+- Used conditional formatting to visually emphasize demand spikes and trend changes
-- Compared projected job openings across AI impact levels to understand **future growth potential**
+- Analyzed how AI adoption is creating new job categories rather than only replacing roles
-- Visualized salary and experience trends for **future-ready roles**
+- Presented future-focused insights through Power BI dashboards

 ---